Walt Disney World Florida, USA Travel Guide

 Oldest continuously inhabited European settlement in the United States.
 Features historic forts like Castillo de San Marcos.
 Approximately 2 hours northeast.

-Clermont is west of Walt Disney World, known for rolling hills and citrus groves.
+Clermont is west of Walt Disney World resort, known for rolling hills and citrus groves.
 Kissimmee has "Old Florida" charm with cattle ranches and airboat tours.

 Located in Historic Winter Park.
 Features a large collection of Tiffany glass and United states art.

-A historic fort in St. Augustine, a national monument, going back to the From the spanish colonial era era.
+A historic fort in St. Augustine, a a protected national landmark, going back to the From the spanish colonial era era.

-Extend your Florida vacation beyond Walt Disney World to experience more of what the state offers.
+Extend your Florida vacation beyond Walt Disney World to experience more of what is the state offers.

 Add 2-3 days for Universal Orlando Resort and/or SeaWorld Orlando.
 Experience more world-class adventure parks.